TSCDelta/TSCdelta/README.md

 ## Hi there 👋

-# TSCdelta
+# TSCdelta (Tanzim Chowdhury)

-Systems programmer who builds things to understand how they work.
+Student interested in Systems Programming.
+Building things to learn how they work.

 ## Projects